DESCRIPTION:

 Note: You can view albums tagged as 'Various Artists' in your library here.

-Various Artists was also a short-lived Bristol punk band formed by brothers Jonjo and Robin Key (originally from Birmingham).
-Other members were also simultaneously in Art Objects who went on to become The Blue Aeroplanes, the latter the Key brothers also co-wrote some songs and were involved in.
-When Various Artists imploded, the Key brothers went on to form Either / Or.
+The name was also used by a short-lived punk band formed in Bristol by brothers Jonjo and Robin Key, originally from Birmingham.
+Other members were involved simultaneously in Art Objects, which later evolved into The Blue Aeroplanes; the Key brothers also contributed as songwriters and participants in that project.
+After the group disbanded, the brothers formed Either / Or.

 Read more on Last.fm.
 User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.